Wednesday, 22 April 2026

 Follow the Irish Books Podcast on Instagram

-In the fifth episode of The Irish Books Podcast , host Dr Chris Murray and guest Associate Professor Lucy Collins meet on a misty morning a...
+In the tenth episode of The Irish Books Podcast , host Dr Chris Murray is joined by Maebh Long , the Eamon Cleary Chair in Irish Studies a...